marry705/CRUD-API/README.md

 If everything goes well, then a message `🚀 Server ready on MAIN_PORT` and `Worker NUMBER_OF_WORKER is now connected to http://localhost:{WORKER_PORT}` should appear in the console.

 # TESTING
 You can use, for example, `Postman` to test API.
+Remember about request headers.
+You need `'content-type': 'application/json'`.
 ```
 GET http://localhost:MAIN_PORT/api/users